benoitespinola/geocomputing/pouta/geonode/installing_geonode_2.8_dev_ubuntu.md

 local   all             all                                     trust
 ```

 **Note**: make sure setting this to trust is safe enough.
 (Trust: Allow the connection unconditionally.
-This method allows anyone that can connect to the PostgreSQL database server to login as any PostgreSQL user they wish, without the need for a password or any other authentication.
-See Section 19.3.1 for details.)
+This method allows anyone that can connect to the PostgreSQL database server to login as any PostgreSQL user they wish, without the need for a password or any other authentication.)

 Restart PostgreSQL:
 ```